Register a Corporation in Ontario: Online Business Registry

 An Ontario Professional Corporation (OPC) is a type of business entity that permits certain regulated professionals in the province of Ontario, Canada to incorporate their practice while at the same time maintaining limited liability protection.
 Specific rules and regulations under the Ontario Business Corporations Act (OBCA) govern these corporations with relevant professional regulatory bodies.

-Who can Incorporate?
+Who can Incorporate professional Corporation?

 Ontario Non-Profit Organization

-An Ontario NPO, commonly known as a non-profit organization, is a legal body functioning for reasons not involving profit distribution to the members or owners of the organization.
-Nonprofits in Ontario are usually incorporated under the laws of Ontario, either under the Ontario Corporations Act or the newer Not-for-Profit Corporations Act (ONCA).
+Non-Profits in Ontario are usually incorporated under the laws of Ontario, either under the Ontario Corporations Act or the newer Not-for-Profit Corporations Act (ONCA).
 Not-for-Profit Corporations are regulated differently than ordinary For-Profit corporations.
 For a Non-Profit, all profits are not distributed to its members, instead put back into the operations of the business.
 Therefore, a Non-Profit does not have a share capital.

-Benefits of the Non-Profit Organization in Ontario.
+Benefits of the Non-Profit Organization in Ontario

 Requirements for Incorporation:

-Minimum of 3 directors and applicants.
-The directors are not required to be residents of B.C.
-Must be of a non-profitable nature and may be anything such as social services, education, arts, and culture promotion, health matters, a cause, community issues, among others.
+- The organization must be non-profitable by nature, for example: social services, education, arts, and culture promotion, health matters, a cause, community issues, among others.

-Choosing a Name for Your Business
+1. Choosing a Name for Your Business

 One of the most important steps, after making the decision to incorporate in Ontario, is name selection.
 It has to be unique and must not clash with already existing names, either registered or trademarked.
 The name should also be reflective of your brand and easy for people to remember.
-You can do a search on the Ontario Business Registry to make sure that name is available.
-In addition, you may also reserve that name for a period while you complete the incorporation process.
+You can do a name search on the Ontario Business Registry platform to make sure that name is available.
+In addition, you may also reserve that name with NUANS report for a period while you complete the incorporation process.

-Drafting the Articles of Incorporation
+2. Drafting the Articles of Incorporation

 The Articles of Incorporation are your legal document that brings your corporation into existence.
 The following information must be included: